The Haunted Mask

 The Haunted Mask is the eleventh book in the original Goosebumps, the series of children's horror fiction novels created and written by R. L. Stine.
-The book follows Carly Beth, a girl who buys a Halloween mask from a store.
-After putting on the mask, she starts acting differently and discovers that the mask has become her face; she is unable to pull the mask off.
+The book follows Carly Beth, a girl who buys a rubber mask from a store.
+After putting on the mask for Halloween, she starts acting differently and discovers that the mask has become her face, being unable to take it off.
 R. L. Stine says he got the idea for the book from his son who had put on a Frankenstein mask he had trouble getting off.

 The Haunted Mask was featured on the USA Today and Publishers Weekly bestseller list, and cited by one reviewer as "ideal for reluctant readers and Halloween-themed sleepovers."
 In the mid-1990s, the book was adapted for television and released on VHS on March 12, 1996.
 The Haunted Mask has three published sequels: The Haunted Mask II, The Scream of the Haunted Mask and a stand-alone story, Wanted: The Haunted Mask.

 Background

 The Haunted Mask was written by R. L. Stine and originally illustrated by Tim Jacobus.
-The author says the idea for the book came from his son Matthew Stine, who put on a Frankenstein mask that he had trouble getting off during Halloween.
+The former says the idea for the book came from his son, Matthew, who put on a Frankenstein mask that he had trouble getting off during Halloween.
 Stine also says that he incorporated a duck costume his parents got him for trick-or-treating in the book.
 Tim Jacobus's niece was the model for the cover of the book.

 The book was first published in September 1993 by Scholastic, and reissued in 2003 and on September 1, 2008.
 An audiobook, narrated by Jorjeana Marie, was published in 2015 by Scholastic Audio.